Scrif/Scrif/README.md

 <div align="justify">
   I'm a product manager with a background in engineering.
 I have a passion for great design, machine learning, embedded systems, and data analytics.

-I spend most of my time in Python and C++, but I'm also very comfortable with HTML/CSS/JS.
+I spend most of my time in Python, but I'm also very comfortable with HTML/CSS/JS.
 </div>

 # Tech, Tools, & Languages